lemonjesus/S5L8702-FMISS-Tools/Documentation.md

 Sometimes instructions will use their 16-bit immediate to store a memory location.
 This is offset from the NAND/FMISS DMA Base address (`0x38A00000`)

 ## Registers
 There are 8 registers, I've named them `r0` through `r7`.
 They all seem to be general purpose.
+They might be mapped into memory from `0x38A00C18` to `0x38A00C34` respectively, but that's _currently unconfirmed_.

 ## Op-codes